 This report, produced by the Royal Society of Canada, is written as a collection of stories.
-This collection of stories is meant to offer support an improved understanding of how COVID-19 is impacting the health and wellness of Indigenous peoples.
-The authors emphasize the relational and holistic nature of Indigenous health and wellness; Indigenous health and wellness reflect an interrelationship between humans and the natural world, and this inter-relatedness extends to mental, emotional, physical, and spiritual domains.
+This collection of stories is meant to offer support an improved understanding of how COVID-19 is impacting the health and wellness of Indigenous Peoples.
+The authors emphasize the relational and holistic nature of Indigenous health and wellness.
+Indigenous health and wellness reflects an interrelationship between humans and the natural world and this inter-relatedness extends to mental, emotional, physical, and spiritual domains.

 The report highlights how Indigenous Peoples relational understanding of health, combined with a shared experience of colonialism means that the Indigenous experiences of COVID-19 are unique within the broader Canadian experience and impact on health.